spack/spack/lib/spack/docs/signing.rst

 The goal of package signing in Spack is to provide data integrity assurances around official packages produced by the automated Spack CI pipelines.
-These assurances directly address the security of Spack’s software supply security by explaining why a security-conscious user can be reasonably justified in the belief that packages installed via Spack have an uninterrupted auditable trail back to change management decisions judged to be appropriate by the Spack maintainers.
+These assurances directly address the security of Spack’s software supply chain by explaining why a security-conscious user can be reasonably justified in the belief that packages installed via Spack have an uninterrupted auditable trail back to change management decisions judged to be appropriate by the Spack maintainers.
 This is